PanchoPuncho/simple-chat/README.md

 - *Distinguish between sent and received messages in client*
 - *Limit to 140 characters*
 - *Ensure text remains within list item*
-- Login page
+- *Login page*
-- Identify client user
+- Identify user on server
-- Display users
+- Display users on client
 - User signup (create a username and password), with authentication